 Lancasters and Mosquitoes were the main PFF aircraft.
-The picture below, though not specifically of a PFF Lancaster, gives some idea of the personnel needed to keep these magnificent aircraft operational.
+The picture above, though not specifically of a PFF Lancaster, gives some idea of the personnel needed to keep these magnificent aircraft operational.

 Top row, left: petrol bowser and crew; top row, right: mobile workshop and crew.